 These settings are challenging to remember.
 Modern cameras allow you to make changes in one-third increments.
 On older cameras and lenses, it was less complicated because you could only make changes of one whole stop increments.

-Here is an infographic that will help you visualize how the stop measurement works.
+Here is an combined infographic that will help you visualize how the stop measurement works.

-It does take concentration and practice to gain a good understanding of how to shoot in manual mode.
+It does take concentration and practice to gain a good understanding of shooting in manual mode.
 Stick with it, and before long, you will have most of your exposures looking great.

 Conclusion